Johnson: UK will act on Northern Ireland rules if EU won't

 The British government agrees that the regulations, known as the Northern Ireland Protocol, are destabilizing a peace agreement that relies on support from both Protestant unionist and Catholic nationalist communities.

-“There is no disguising the fact that the delicate balance created (by the peace agreement) in 1998 has been upset,” Johnson wrote.
-“One part of the political community in Northern Ireland feels like its aspirations and identity are threatened by the working of the Protocol.”
+Sinn Fein leader Mary Lou McDonald accused the British government of “cynical antics” and “placating the DUP.”

+She said “it seems to us absolutely extraordinary that the British government would propose to legislate to break the law” by overriding the Brexit treaty.

-Johnson accused the EU of failing to recognize that the arrangements weren’t working.
+Johnson accused the EU of failing to recognize that the arrangements aren’t working.
 He said the government wanted to change, but not scrap, the agreement.

 The EU says the treaty can’t be renegotiated, but it is willing to be flexible to ease the burden of checks.

 Any such bill would take months to pass through Parliament, but the unilateral move would anger the EU, which would hit back with legal action — and potentially trade sanctions.
-The 27-nation bloc is Britain’s biggest economic partner.
+Even after Brexit, the 27-nation bloc is Britain’s biggest economic partner.

-Ivan Rogers, a former British ambassador to the EU, said “I think there’s a severe risk that we are heading into a trade war.”

-The British prime minister’s spokesman, Max Blain, said a trade war is “not something that we want or are seeking.”

 Irish Foreign Minister Simon Coveney said a U.K.-EU feud “is the last thing Europe needs right now” as it seeks unity in response to Russia’s invasion of Ukraine.